Sawyer117/Artificial-Neural-Network-Based-Face-Detection/README.md

 The basic function of the entire system is a filter which receives 20 by 20 pixel region of the image as an input and generates an output ranging from 1 to -1, signifying the presence or absence of a face, namely.
 In order to detect faces anywhere in the objective image, the filter is applied at every location in the objective image.
 To further detect faces larger than the window size, the input image is repeatedly subsampled to decrease the size, and then the filter would be applied at each size of these subsampled images [11].
 Therefore, the artificial neural network based face detection system would be introduced in the following three parts: The pre-processing stage was firstly applied on the inputs of the every single image; then the training progress would be introduced and discussed in terms of their performance.
 Finally the merging and arbitrating stage would be implemented in order to eliminate the overlapping detections.

+A. Pre-processing
+The actual image quality would be affected by the position of the photographer, the conditions of the external light source and so on.
+Therefore, some of the facial features would also be covered or shrunk to some degree.
+The preprocessing stage attempts to fix this gap to compensate and equalize the intensity values across the window.
+· Linear Fitting Process.
+We fit a function which varies linearly across the window to the intensity values in the whole region inside the window.
+Pixels near the edge of the image could be considered as the background, so those intensity values should be ignored in the processing when the filter is going to compute the lighting variation across the face in the objective images.
+The linear function which used to fit the objective image would approximate the overall brightness of each part of the window and can be also subtracted from the window to make a compensation for a variety of lighting conditions.
+1).
+Initialize two vectors, which represents the sampled intensity values in the middle of the window image, in horizontal and vertical direction respectively;
+2).
+Coefficient undetermined linear functions would be applied to the two vectors respectively, so that the linear function would be represent the overall trend of the intensity values, and the fitting coefficients would be recorded;